 Whatever program you're using, get a second opinion.
 Compare and see if Taxman's method can't get you a bigger refund.

 ¿ Frequently Asked Questions ?

-Any full version from Taxman2007 to the present should install on Win8/7/Vista, and then any upgrade for any year should work.
+There shouldn't be any.
+The latest full version of Taxman should install on any version of Windows and then any upgrade for any year will work.

 To work correctly Taxman needs to run as an administrator.
 You can manually check on this by right-clicking the Taxman shortcut on your Desktop and then choosing Properties and then finding the Run as Administrator checkbox.
 Make sure it's checked off.
-Problems with Win8/7/Vista usually emanate from the User Account Control (UAC), which can be turned off.
+Problems with Windows usually emanate from the User Account Control, which can be turned off.

-Also, if you're using pre-Taxman 2007 programs on Win8/7/Vista, then the help file won't open unless you go to support.microsoft.com and search for winhlp32.exe and download the free upgrade.
+If you're using pre-Taxman 2007 programs on Windows Vista or later, then the help file won't open unless you go to support.microsoft.com and search for winhlp32.exe and download the free upgrade.

 But why not Netfile?